ccamara/carloscamara-hugo/content/en/publication/2012-urbs-urbanismo-participativo.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["urbanismo participativo", "urbanismo", "ciudad"]
+tags = [ "Urbanism", "participatory urbanism", "cities", "urban governance"]

 # Links (optional).
 url_pdf = "http://www2.ual.es/urbs/index.php/urbs/article/view/camara_menoyo"